OPS-E2E-PPE/VBA-Docs/api/Word.mailmergefields.md

 ---
-title: MailMergeFields object (Word) ms.prod: word ms.assetid: 9d2dfd45-c52b-500e-15bf-1e678e6c1e92
+title: MailMergeFields object (Word) ms.assetid: 9d2dfd45-c52b-500e-15bf-1e678e6c1e92
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # MailMergeFields object (Word)

 A collection of **[MailMergeField](Word.MailMergeField.md)** objects that represent the mail merge related fields in a document.

 ## Remarks

 Use the **Fields** property to return the **MailMergeFields** collection.
 The following example adds an ASK field after the last mail merge field in the active document.

 ```vb